renovatebot/renovate/docs/usage/configuration-options.md

 Enable got [http2](https://github.com/sindresorhus/got/blob/v11.5.2/readme.md#http2) support.

-### headers
+### header

-You can provide `headers` object that includes fields to be forwarded to the HTTP request headers.
-By default, all headers starting with "X-" are allowed, a bot administrator may configure an override for [allowedHeaders](self-hosted-configuration.md#allowedHeaders) to configure more permitted headers.
+You can provide `header` object that includes fields to be forwarded to the HTTP request header.
+By default, all header starting with "X-" are allowed, a bot administrator may configure an override for [allowedHeader](self-hosted-configuration.md#allowedHeader) to configure more permitted header.

-Any `headers` value configured in bot admin `hostRules` (e.g. `config.js`) won't be validated so can contain any desired header regardless of `allowedHeaders`.
+Any `header` value configured in bot admin `hostRules` (e.g. `config.js`) won't be validated so can contain any desired header regardless of `allowedHeader`.

 Example: